Converting an existing website to a Joomla! website

-- Using the Article Manager, add one article for each page of static content.
+- Go to Content → Articles.
+Add one article for each page of static content.
 Each article will contain the contents of one of your existing static pages.
 Give your articles descriptive names so you can find them again.
 Unless you want the article to be shown on your Front Page, select No for Featured.

-- If you have a relatively small number of pages (20 or fewer), you can leave the Section and Category set to Uncategorized.
-If you have a large number of static pages, create one or more Sections, each containing one or more Categories.
-Then assign each Article to a Section and Category.
-This will make it easier to work on articles from one group.
-For example, when viewing your articles, you can filter or sort articles using Sections and Categories.
+- If you have a relatively small number of pages (20 or fewer), you can leave the Category set to Uncategorized.
+If you have a large number of static pages, create one or more Categories and Sub-Categories.
+Then assign each Article to a Category.
+This will make it easier to manage your articles at a later time.
+For example, when viewing your article list, you can filter or sort articles using Categories.

-- For each article, you can often just copy and paste the content from your existing site (using your browser) into the edit area of Joomla!.
+- For each article, you can often just copy and paste the content from your existing site (as shown in your browser) into the edit area of Joomla!.
 Note: In some cases, depending on the amount of custom HTML in the source page, you may need to copy the page to a plain text editor first (such as Notepad++) and then copy from there into Joomla!.
-By content this means the actual page as shown in the browser window not the View Source code.
+The editor also lets you add images, links and other HTML elements such as tables.

-- At this point, you have the articles created in Joomla!.
+At this point, you have the articles created in Joomla!.
 Now we need to attach them to menus.
 We will achieve this using the Menu Manager.

 - Determine the menu structure you need.
 If your existing site just has a single main menu, you will just use the Joomla! mainmenu module.
 If your existing site has a two-level menu structure, you may create the top level first, and then set the second level by choosing a parent top level menu item.
 Alternatively, you can use the mainmenu menu for the top level and then add one new menu for each existing submenu.
-Add the submenus using the Menu Manager > New option.
+For the latter, add the submenus by going to Menu Manager → Menus → New.